vikasdubey4/get_value/README.md

 # get_value

-#python script to get values when dict object and key is passed
+#python script to get values when dictionary object and key is passed

 #Below are some sample test inputs to test the value return.